Volunteers

 Partnerships

-St. Vartan Park Conservancy partners with community organizations and small and large businesses to raise the quality of life in St. Vartan Park and its surrounding neighborhoods.
+St. Vartan Park Conservancy partners with other community organizations and small and large businesses on volunteer projects that raise the quality of life in and around St. Vartan Park.
+The partnerships’ projects have included many upgrades to the park.

 In a special St. Vartan Park Conservancy-hosted volunteer session on October 26, 2024,, members of local Cub Scout Pack 422 earned Community Service patches for fun transfer of leaves from lawn to compost pile and learned about benefits of composting.